1LineAtaTime/Pet_Deterrent_ESP32_BLE_AirTag/README.md

   > pip3 install esphome
   ```

-6. To compile and upload ESPHome yaml file (my port is COM3, but you can use a different one or even OTA):
+6. To compile and upload ESPHome yaml file (my port is COM3, but you can use a different one or even OTA by adding its IP like shown below):
   ```
   > esphome run src\esp32-bedroom.yaml --device COM3
+  > ...or...
+  > esphome run src\esp32-bedroom.yaml --device 10.0.0.195
   ```
   > [!NOTE]
   > If you are facing compilation errors after making changes, you may need to do a clean compilation by deleting the .esphome folder.